typeperfest/Matrix/README.md

 Paste generated tests into tests/test.cpp and build.

 ### Benchmarking
-The following script build two versions of static library Matrix.h with support of custom SSE and without it.
+The following script build two versions of static library IntMatrix.h with support of custom SSE and without it.
 As second step, it builds three executables:
 1. With -O3 and with custom SSE support
 2. With -O3 and without custom SSE support
 3. Without -O3 and without custom SSE support